aimms/how-to/Generate Random Numbers.rst

  Say I declare a parameter |par| called "Traffic", over 2 |index| indices from the same set |set| "Locations" with a size of 200 elements.
 That's pretty much ``200*200 = 40.000 numbers`` that you want to generate roughly between 0 and 200 vehicules.

- Alright, let's create a set |set| "Locations" in AIMMS, specify 2 indices "l1" and "l2", and define it as ``elementrange(1,201,1,"Location-")``.
+ Let's create a set |set| "Locations" in AIMMS, specify 2 indices "l1" and "l2", and define it as ``elementrange(1,201,1,"Location-")``.

  .. image:: Images/Locations.png
 			:scale: 50 %